Philip Morris v. Uruguay: Complaint

 Philip Morris International is a multinational company, a leading producer of cigarettes, of which it owns seven out of twenty global brands.

 The tobacco company initiated a claim in the International Centre for Settlement of Investment Disputes (ICSID), a part of the World Bank seeking $25 million in compensation from Uruguay.
 In that forum, an arbitration tribunal was formed with one arbitrator appointed by each party and a third arbitrator elected by the arbitrators appointed by the parties.
 The plaintiffs are FTR Holding SA (Switzerland), Philip Morris Products SA (Switzerland) and Abal Hermanos SA (PMI representative in Uruguay) against Uruguay (ICSID Case No. ARB/10/7).

 Philip Morris has filed similar cases against Norway and Australia.

 Decision

 On 2 July 2013, the tribunal decided it had jurisdiction.

 The resolution of the case, which affected international jurisprudence, took 6 years; the case ended on 8 July 2016.
-The World Bank [ICSID] ruled in favor of Uruguay, forcing the demandant to pay the costs of the defendants and the court.
+The arbitral tribunal ruled in favor of Uruguay, forcing the demandant to pay the costs of the defendants and the court.

 The final report established that Philip Morris had to pay 7 million dollars to the country for judicial expenses, in addition to paying different amounts for the fees and administrative expenses of the three arbitrators and the CADI.
 Gary Born emitted a discordant decision in two of the points of the judicial failure.

 After its victory in the case, the government declared that from 2017 cigarettes in Uruguay will be sold in generic packaging.